Search by how-tos, topics or data collection/mission

 NSIDC currently archives passive microwave sea ice concentration products based on two algorithms: the NASA Team algorithm and the Bootstrap algorithm.
 Both algorithms were developed by researchers at the NASA Goddard Space Flight Center in the 1980s.
 Provided below are two short summaries of the algorithms, an overview of the differences between them, and relevant references.

 The answer is yes.
 Below the image in this article, you will find sample code in IDL, MATLAB, and Python to read in a GeoTIFF file, extract the metadata, and create an image.
-The code has been tested with data from:
+The code has been tested with the following data products:

 NSIDC provides software and tools for geolocating and displaying EASE-Grid data sets at NSIDC.
 This article provides links to software and tools for geolocating and displaying EASE-Grid projection data sets available at NSIDC.
 All tools are available through the NSIDC Github.
 The software and tools are grouped into the following categories: